hyperfiddle/electric/Readme.md

 - Malformed programs can hang the JVM (including HFQL which is WIP)
   - Open MacOS Activity Monitor and filter by "java" to see if your JVM is hung
   - best to run with Activity Monitor open until we can mitigate it
+- photon-dom renders dom lists in reverse, stable dom rendering is WIP, eta May
+- Current transfer syntax `~@` is challenging
+  - Today you must start with working examples, there are tons of surprising edge cases and the errors are bad
+  - if you there isn't a test documenting it, don't assume it works
+  - Much better syntax is coming soon (after stable dom rendering)

 # IDE setup
 Cursive: